How to Create an Effective SharePoint Landing Page for Your Business (Expanded)

 Once your page is designed and populated with content, it’s time to test it.
 SharePoint allows for internal testing, so you can review the page before it goes live.

-Steps for Testing and Publishing:
+Steps For Testing and Publishing:

 - Review the Design: Test the page across different devices and browsers to ensure it looks and functions as expected.